How can you look the best in your corporate headshot and why does your LinkedIn photo matter?

 • People always ask how to get rid of their ‘double chin’ (usually it isn’t even there) to do this we simply need to stretch out the neck a little bit.
 It might mean taking a step back, leaning forward and raising your chin a bit, or simply just pushing your face forward a bit.
 We aren’t worried about how natural it feels at the time, it’s how it looks in the end that matters.
 Your photographer should be able to direct you a bit to keep this looking natural and everything looking nice and smooth.

-• This last bit is going to sound a bit silly, but practice your expressions in the mirror.
-I can’t count how many times I’ve finished up my first round of portraits with someone and then when we review they are surprised that none of their shots have a smile in them.
-If you know what king of look you are going for in your corporate headshot, let your photographer know – this way they can better assist you in getting there.
-If you aren’t sure, let the photographer capture a variety of expressions, in the end you will be able to choose what you like best, sometimes it’s the moment before or after a big smile that ends up being just the right amount.
+• Practice your expressions in the mirror.
+I can’t count how many times I’ve finished up my first round of professional headshots with someone and then when we review they are surprised that none of their shots have a smile in them.
+If you know what kind of look you are going for in your corporate headshot, let your photographer know – this way they can better assist you in getting there.
+If you aren’t sure, let the photographer capture a variety of expressions, in the end, you will be able to choose what you like best, sometimes it’s the moment before or after a big smile that ends up being just the right amount.

 Why should I have a professional corporate headshot done?

-Though people may use various types of portraits for their LinkedIn headshot, remember that this is a business place and it’s normal to have something with a little more serious of tone that was done professionally.
+Though people may use various types of photos for their LinkedIn profile, remember that this is a business place and it’s normal to have something with a little more serious of tone that was done professionally.
 Save the fun selfies of yourself for Facebook and Instagram and give us a call when you are ready to book your appointment!